K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 26.3.
 Notwithstanding the foregoing, the Manager may, at the reasonable request of the Client, agree to disclose information held by the Manager directly relevant to such Litigation, subject to any duty of confidentiality owed to any third party by the Manager and provided that the Manager shall be fully indemnified to its reasonable satisfaction for all Losses that may be incurred or suffered by the Manager in connection with such disclosure.

-## 27. [Work-outs[^17]
+## 27. Termination
 27.1.
-The Manager may, but is not obliged to, participate in Work-outs provided that the Manager shall not be required to take any such action unless fully indemnified to its reasonable satisfaction for all Losses that may be incurred or suffered by the Manager in connection with such action.
+This Agreement shall continue until terminated in accordance with this Clause 27.
+This Agreement shall remain in full force and effect up to the Termination Date except as provided in Clause 27.6.

 27.2.
-In relation to Work-outs, from time to time the Manager may earn fees from issuers of debt instruments in respect of actions undertaken by the Manager as a representative of the beneficial owners of those debt instruments in a creditors’ committee or similar body, which may include the Client, to maximise the value obtained by the beneficial owners of such bonds in a restructuring or any similar arrangement relating to the bonds or the issuer.
-The Client consents to the Manager retaining any remuneration received in respect of any Work-out.]

-## 28. Termination
-28.1.
-This Agreement shall continue until terminated in accordance with this Clause 28.
-This Agreement shall remain in full force and effect up to the Termination Date except as provided in Clause 28.6.

-28.2.
 If at any time a Termination Event with respect to a Party has occurred, either Party may, by written notice to the other Party specifying the relevant Termination Event, designate a Termination Date not earlier than the day such notice is effective.

-28.3.
+27.3.
 The Manager may at any time terminate this Agreement on [30]/ [60]/ [90]/ [•] Business Days’ written notice.
 The Termination Date shall be the first Business Day which falls [30]/ [60]/ [90]/ [•] Business Days after the date on which written notice given to the Client was effective or such later date as specified in the notice.

-28.4.
+27.4.
 The Client may at any time terminate this Agreement on written notice to the Manager.
-Such notice shall designate a date as the Termination Date which may be the same Business Day as the day on which written notice is given but shall not be more than [30]/ [60]/ [90]/ [•] Business Days after the date on which written notice given was effective (in both cases, the date on which written notice was given will be determined in accordance with the provisions of Clause 33).
+Such notice shall designate a date as the Termination Date which may be the same Business Day as the day on which written notice is given but shall not be more than [30]/ [60]/ [90]/ [•] Business Days after the date on which written notice given was effective (in both cases, the date on which written notice was given will be determined in accordance with the provisions of Clause 32).

-28.5.
-Unless otherwise agreed between the Parties, in circumstances where the Manager terminates this Agreement pursuant to Clause 28.3, the Manager shall continue to supply the Investment Management Service up until the Termination Date and shall cooperate with and take such steps as the Client may reasonably require in order to effect the orderly termination of this Agreement and to transfer the Portfolio or an amount equal to the Portfolio to or at the direction of the Client.
+27.5.
+Unless otherwise agreed between the Parties, in circumstances where the Manager terminates this Agreement pursuant to Clause 27.3, the Manager shall continue to supply the Investment Management Service up until the Termination Date and shall cooperate with and take such steps as the Client may reasonably require in order to effect the orderly termination of this Agreement and to transfer the Portfolio or an amount equal to the Portfolio to or at the direction of the Client.

-28.6.
-Unless otherwise agreed between the Parties, in circumstances where the Client terminates this Agreement pursuant to Clause 28.4, the Client agrees and acknowledges that with effect from the Cessation of Investment Management Service Date up to and including the Termination Date, the following terms shall apply:
+27.6.
+Unless otherwise agreed between the Parties, in circumstances where the Client terminates this Agreement pursuant to Clause 27.4, the Client agrees and acknowledges that with effect from the Cessation of Investment Management Service Date up to and including the Termination Date, the following terms shall apply:

 - a)	the Manager shall cease to provide the Investment Management Service and in particular:
   - i.	the Manager will not effect any new purchases of assets in relation to the Portfolio provided that transactions already effected but awaiting settlement will be unaffected and shall settle as normal;